BasPieren/frontend-data/README.md

 - [ ] The way the student applies subject matter is more advanced than what they were taught in class; let’s switch places

 ## Description 📝
+During this project I used the d3 javascript library to make a interactive data presentation using data from the OBA API.
+I looked for interesting patterns of books about World War II.

 ## Installing 🔍
 To install this application enter the following into your terminal: